Money

 Is the connection secure?

-OAuth tokens are encrypted at rest with AES-256-GCM using a server-side key separate from the database password.
-Access tokens are short-lived (60 minutes for QBO, 30 for Xero); refresh tokens rotate on every use.
-Disconnect drops the tokens immediately and flips the connection to inactive; reconnect re-runs OAuth and resumes pushing on the same connection record.
-We follow the same security pattern as our Slack integration.
+OAuth tokens are encrypted at rest with AES-256-GCM, access tokens are short-lived, and refresh tokens rotate on every use.
+Disconnect drops the tokens immediately, the same pattern as our Slack integration.

-What if a customer or accountant wants to review what we sync before signing?
+Can a customer or accountant review what we sync before signing?

 Send them this page.
-The 'What we push to your books' table above is the authoritative list of every entity and journal entry.
-Every accounting integration we ship goes on the public marketing site for review; no hidden behaviour, no surprise postings.
-The in-product activity log is the same list, scoped to your workspace.
+The table above is the authoritative list of what posts today and what is planned, with no hidden behaviour.
+The in-product activity log is the live record, scoped to your workspace.